FilipRokita/bcrack/README.md

-# BCrack: Bcrypt Hash Cracker
+# BCrack: Bcrypt Hash Crackerr

 This C program prompts the user for a file path to a wordlist containing potential passwords and a bcrypt hash to crack.
 It reads each password from the wordlist, generates a bcrypt hash for each password, and compares it with the provided hash.
 If a match is found, it prints the password.
 The program assumes the presence of bcrypt-compatible hash and uses the crypt() function for hash generation.
 If successful, it terminates after finding the password.